Mortgage protection when you’re buying a home

 The payout from a life insurance policy could be used by your beneficiaries to help pay off the mortgage on your buy-to-let.

-If you’re taking out life insurance with us at the same time as buying a home, you get up to 90 days of free home purchase cover.
+If you purchase our Life Insurance Plan at the same time as buying a home, you get up to 90 days of free house purchase cover.
 Once we’ve accepted your life insurance application, the free cover starts when you’ve exchanged contracts and lasts until completion – provided you’ve given us a future start date that matches that.
-You can find out more about our home purchase cover and Protection Promise in our Life Insurance Plan policy summary.

 Most people can get an instant decision about life insurance from us.
 But sometimes we might need a little bit more information first.
 If that happens, you’ll still be covered thanks to our Protection Promise.
 It means you’re covered straight away, free of charge, for the cover amount you’ve applied for, up to £500,000.
 This lasts until we’ve made our decision, you withdraw your application, or up to 90 days after we’ve confirmed your Protection Promise cover has started.
+Terms apply.
+You can find out more about our house purchase cover and Protection Promise in our Life Insurance Plan policy summary.

-How much mortgage protection life insurance costs
+How much does mortgage protection life insurance cost?